-- (C) describe the development of the free enterprise system in Texas such as the growth of cash crops by early colonists and the railroad boom give examples of the benefits of the free enterprise system such as choice and opportunity. - (12) Economics.
-The student understands patterns of work and economic activities in Texas.
-The student is expected to: - (A) identify explain how people in different regions of Texas earn their living, past and present , through a subsistence economy and providing goods and services; - (B) explain how physical geographic factors such as climate , transportation, and natural resources have influenced the location of economic activities in Texas; - (C) identify analyze the effects of exploration, immigration, migration, and limited resources on the economic development and growth of Texas; and - (D) describe the impact of mass production, specialization, and division of labor on the economic growth of Texas; - (D)(E) explain how developments in transportation and communication have influenced economic activities in Texas.; and - (F) explain the impact of American ideas about progress and equality of opportunity on the economic development and growth of Texas. - (13) Economics.
+- (C) identify [analyze] the effects of exploration, immigration, migration, and limited resources on the economic development and growth of Texas; and - [(D) describe the impact of mass production, specialization, and division of labor on the economic growth of Texas;] - (D) [(E)]explain how developments in transportation and communication have influenced economic activities in Texas . [; and] - [(F) explain the impact of American ideas about progress and equality of opportunity on the economic development and growth of Texas.] - [(13) Economics.
 The student understands how Texas, the United States, and other parts of the world are economically interdependent.
-The student is expected to: - (A) identify ways in which technological changes in areas such as transportation and communication have resulted in increased interdependence among Texas, the United States, and the world; - (B) identify oil and gas, agricultural, and technological products of Texas that are purchased to meet needs in the United States and around the world; and - (C) explain how Texans meet some of their needs through the purchase of products from the United States and the rest of the world. - Government.
+The student is expected to:] - [(A) identify ways in which technological changes in areas such as transportation and communication have resulted in increased interdependence among Texas, the United-States, and the world;] - [(B) identify oil and gas, agricultural, and technological products of Texas that are purchased to meet needs in the United States and around the world; and] - [(C) explain how Texans meet some of their needs through the purchase of products from the United States and the rest of the world.] - (12) [(14)] Government.
 The student understands how people organized governments in different ways during the early development of Texas.
-The student is expected to: - (A) compare how various American Indian groups such as the Caddo and the Comanche governed themselves; and - Comment 5(B) identify and compare characteristics of the Spanish colonial government and the early Mexican governments in Texas and their influence on inhabitants of Texas. - (15) Government.
+The student is expected to: - (A) compare how various American Indian groups such as the Caddo and the Comanche governed themselves; and - (B) [identify and] compare characteristics of the Spanish colonial government and the early Mexican governments in [and their influence on inhabitants of] Texas. - (13) [(15)] Government.
 The student understands important ideas in historical documents of Texas and the United States.
-The student is expected to: - (A) identify the purposes and explain the importance of the Texas Declaration of Independence, and the Texas Constitution , and other documents such as the Meusebach-Comanche Treaty; - (B) identify and explain the basic functions of the three branches of government according to the Texas Constitution; and - (C) identify the intent, meaning, and importance of the Declaration of Independence, the U.S. Constitution, and the Bill of Rights (Celebrate Freedom Week). - (16) Citizenship.
+The student is expected to: - (A) identify the purposes and explain the importance of the Texas Declaration of Independence and $[{\overline{z}}]$ the Texas Constitution $[{\overline{z}}$ and other documents such as the Meusebach Comanche Treaty]; - (B) identify and explain the basic functions of the three branches of government according to the Texas Constitution; and - (C) identify the intent, meaning, and importance of the Declaration of Independence, the U.S. Constitution, and the Bill of Rights (Celebrate Freedom Week). - (14) [(16)] Citizenship.
 The student understands important customs, symbols, and celebrations of Texas.
-The student is expected to:
+The student is expected to: - (A) explain the meaning of various patriotic symbols and landmarks of Texas, including the six flags that flew over Texas, the Alamo, and the San Jacinto Monument [, the Alamo, and various missions]; - (B) sing or recite "Texas, Our Texas"; - (C) recite and explain the meaning of the Pledge to the Texas Flag; and - (D) describe the origins and significance of state celebrations such as Texas Independence Day and Juneteenth. - (15) [(17)] Citizenship.
+The student understands the importance of active individual participation in the democratic process.
+The student is expected to: - (A) identify important individuals who have participated voluntarily in civic affairs at state and local levels such as Adina de Zavala and Clara Driscoll;